Building-acoustics-TU-Eindhoven/digital-learning-platform-for-acoustics/book/intro.md

 - **Undergraduate and Graduate Students**: Enrolled in courses related to room acoustics, building acoustics, or environmental acoustics.
 - **Educators and Researchers**: Seeking high-quality, interactive materials to supplement their teaching or research activities.
 - **Professionals**: Interested in revisiting or expanding their knowledge in acoustics.

+## Feedback and Suggestions

+We are committed to continuously enhancing this online book and highly value your feedback.
+If you notice any errors or have general recommendations, we encourage you to contribute through the options available at the top right of each page, which provide direct access to the GitHub repository hosting this content.
+Specifically:

+- The "Suggest Edit" option allows you to propose modifications or corrections directly as a Git commit.
+- The "Issue" option enables you to report broader concerns, suggest improvements, or propose new features.

+To participate, you will need a GitHub account.
+Once your suggestion or issue is submitted, we will review and integrate relevant changes via a Pull Request.
+You will be notified on GitHub once the update is incorporated.

 ## Authors
 - Huiqing Wang (h.wang6@tue.nl)